Marie's betta fish, Fredrick, reached an old age. She learned how to keep him comfortable and wants to share tips with other betta owners.

-Signs of an Old Betta
+The Signs and Symptoms of Old Age in Betta Fish

-In the following list, all these symptoms must happen gradually over the span 3–8 months, not were days.
+In the following list, all these symptoms must happen gradually over the span of 3–8 months, not mere days.
 If any of these symptoms surface within a few weeks, then it is most likely the result of an illness, often brought on by poor water conditions (but not always).
 Also, an old betta may only show a few of these symptoms.

 Some healthy, in-their-prime bettas make bubble nests every few weeks in the hopes that a female will come by and mate with them, and some bettas only make a few nests within a year.
 Some may never make bubble nests and are still healthy, viral boys.

-Takes Frequent Naps
+3. Takes Frequent Naps

 Yep, they sleep a lot.
 How often they sleep depends on their age, but the older they get, the more frequent the naps.